 Unfortunately, one person’s proofreading is another person’s copyediting, and one person’s structural edit is another person’s manuscript critique.
 But alas, I’m going to (attempt to) write down exactly what they all mean, which will hopefully help you in figuring out which type of editing you currently need, and knowing what to ask for if and when you get an editor for your work.

 By far the most common term bandied around, but often, in my experience, the one that can get the most confused, is proofreading.
-I’ve found that proofreading is often used interchangeably with editing, but this isn’t the case.
+I’ve found outside of publishing that proofreading is often used interchangeably with editing, but this isn’t the case.

 Proofreading is the very last stage in the editing chain, and should be a more objective type of editing, whereby the focus is on picking up on any final errors in spelling, punctuation and grammar before the piece is published in whatever capacity.
-Proofreading also flags up repetition of words.
+Proofreading also flags up repetition and any inconsistencies in plot/scene.

 Proofreading does not involve editing the piece to improve its readability, flow and tone.
-Unless there is a key issue within the work or a sentence that the proofreader deems inappropriate or wrong (e.g. there are comments that could be insensitive to a group of people or there are characters in a scene where they couldn’t possibly be.
-I recently proofread a manuscript where a character ran up a flight of stairs to answer their phone, but they were in a bungalow at the time), a proofreader will not make changes or flag it up, even if they believe it could be improved from a readability standpoint.
+Unless there is a key issue within the work or a sentence that the proofreader deems inappropriate or wrong (e.g. there are comments that could be insensitive to a group of people or there are characters in a scene where they couldn’t possibly be), a proofreader will not make changes or flag it up, even if they believe it could be improved from a readability standpoint.

 The reason for making so few changes is to avoid adding any errors at this stage.
-The more issues that are flagged up and changed, the more likely a few errors will slip through the net.
+The more issues that are flagged up and changed, the more likely a few errors will slip through the net or even be created.
 Proofreading is therefore there to really ensure a clean piece of work before it is released to the scrutiny of the big wide world.